 Jesus knew about the spirit and practice of hospitality.
 He welcomed all to come to the table.
 Jesus was a friend to tax collectors, thieves, prostitutes, and more.
 He did not just invite the socially acceptable, he invited all.

 Jesus wants to invite you to the table.
 Come as you are, nobody else.
-It does not matter where you have been or what you have done.
+It doesn’t matter where you have been or what you have done.
 You will be welcome.
 You just have to come.

 When I think of the love and hospitality of Jesus, I am reminded of this song by Zac Williams.
 Come to the Table.

 Will we be so brave to offer the same?
 What would that kind of hospitality be to you?

 We are approaching a season of hospitality, where people come together to be with each other and dine together.
 What would happen if this season lasted the whole year long?

 Even though I love the warm sentiment of hospitality, I am a very pragmatic person and I like to know how I can apply things to my own life.